KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 Some examples are adding a library of time-saving functions to help me get around my repositories and EnergyCAP resources (which I will show you how to do), checking for frequently-occurring manual mistakes in report release ZIPs, interacting with external APIs, web scraping, managing credentials for my scripts, and a variety of other uses.

 It's become a tenet of mine: Don't just remember how to do it; figure it out and then write a PowerShell script to do it!
 I'm not the only one thinking this way.
 There is a public gallery of PowerShell scripts and modules which are easy to install and use in your own projects.

+## 4. PowerShell Multi-Tool

+"When all you have is a hammer, every problem looks like a nail."
+* I'd like to encourage you to think of PowerShell as your trusty multi-tool where you can just add your own blades over time
+* This is true of all scripting languages, but PowerShell brings a lot of great stuff along with it

+Informal poll: Raise hand if you are a...
+* Rank beginner to Powershell
+* Pretty decent with it
+* You're THE POWERSHELL HERO

+## 5. What is PowerShell?
+- ONTOLOGY: Microsoft's reimagined command-line interface for working with their technologies.
+    - It is a successor to cmd.exe and VBScript which is informed by the strengths and weaknesses of each, as well as being influenced by other scripting languages
+- FEATURES: From the command line, provides access to environment variables, PATH variable access, drive and directory navigation, execution of scripts, file I/O, interaction with RESTful APIs, PC administration, and much more.
+- SYNTAX: You'll find that PowerShell is an opinionated technology which, when the syntax and fundamental concepts are understood, make it very natural to discover and extend.

 ## Why should I care about PowerShell?